wkeeling/selenium-wire/README.rst

 **Proxy authentication other than Basic**

 Basic authentication is used by default when supplying a username and password in the URL - as described above.
-If you are connecting to an upstream proxy server that uses an authenication scheme different to Basic, then you can supply the full value for the ``Proxy-Authorization`` header using the ``custom_authorization`` option.
+If you are connecting to an upstream proxy server that uses an authentication scheme different to Basic, then you can supply the full value for the ``Proxy-Authorization`` header using the ``custom_authorization`` option.
 For example, if your proxy used the Bearer scheme:

 .. code:: python